Joel-Venzke/TDSE/README.md

 # Time Dependent Schrodinger Equation (TDSE) Solver

 This code was developed at JILA in Boulder, CO by @Joel-Venzke during his PHD, and contributed to by Cory Goldsmith.
 It solves the Time Dependent Schroedinger Equation for ultrafast laser pulses interacting with matter.
+See docs/developer_notes.pdf for most up to date capablities.

 # Dependencies